-Join this FREE, 60-minute online webinar to gain access to insights and learn about groundbreaking treatments to chronic mental health conditions.
+Join this FREE, 75-minute online webinar to gain access to insights and learn about groundbreaking treatments to chronic mental health conditions.

 An interesting question is how psychedelics differ from conventional antidepressants that also work on the serotonin system.
-A trial currently underway at Imperial College will investigate a 6-week escitalopram treatment arm versus two psilocybin therapy sessions for treatment of depression.
-Robin Carhart-Harris will report on the results of this exciting trial during this webinar and answer questions.
+A trial has just completed at Imperial College comparing a 6-week SSRI escitalopram treatment versus two psilocybin therapy sessions for treatment of depression.
+Robin Carhart-Harris (UK) will report on the results of this exciting trial during this webinar and answer questions.

 Date: Wednesday 24 March 2021